GoogleCloudPlatform/cloud-ops-sandbox/README.md

 * **[gRPC](https://grpc.io):** Microservices use a high volume of gRPC calls to communicate to each other.
 * **[OpenTelemetry](https://opentelemetry.io/) Tracing:** Most services are
-  instrumented using OpenTelemetry trace interceptors for gRPC/HTTP.
+  instrumented using OpenTelemetry tracers and interceptors which handle trace context propagation through gRPC and HTTP.
 * **[Ops Management APM and SRE](https://cloud.google.com/products/operations):** Many services are instrumented with **Profiling**, **Tracing**, **Debugging**, **Monitoring**, **Logging** and **Error Reporting**.
 * **[Skaffold](https://github.com/GoogleContainerTools/skaffold):** A tool used for doing repeatable deployments.
 You can deploy to Kubernetes with a single command using Skaffold.